Introduction

 | Infrastructure-as-code (IaC), cloud provisioning, secure variables, VCS integration/pipeline, RBAC (team collaboration), observability | Central registry development (policy-as-code, run tasks, modules), image management, day 2 resource management, network infrastructure management | Cost management and optimization, private DC provisioning, self-service workflows, event notification, API integration |

-Standardize: These customers have completed the Adopt use cases and are now prioritizing the availability of the Platform as a shared service for the entire organization.
+Standardize: These customers have completed the Adopt use cases and are now prioritizing the availability of the platform as a shared service for the entire organization.
 At this stage of maturity, the platform team focuses on establishing guardrails by implementing policy-as-code and utilizing modules from the private registry and completing the development of an automated onboarding process for internal customers.

 Prerequisites